PhilomenaMusili/Random-Quote-Machine/README.md

 It also allows users to get a new random quote.
 Provides buttons to share quotes on Twitter and Tumblr.

-You can add yours if you have any
+You can also add yours

 ## Technologies Used